aneeshdurg/rainbow/README.md

 in `c++`.
 This helps prevent against collision if using multiple sets of colors that all model different semantics.

-Next, let us look at the contents of `examples/test.cpp`.
+Next, let us look at a sample program.

 ```cpp
 #include <stdio.h>